 2016, acrylic on unstretched canvas, 35 1/2 x 85”, by Jenny Badger Sultan

-Here is a partial quote from Wikipedia:Chamunda is a fearsome aspect of Devi, the Hindu Divine Mother and one of the seven matrikas (mother goddesses.)
+Here is an excerpt from Wikipedia:Chamunda is a fearsome aspect of Devi, the Hindu Divine Mother and one of the seven matrikas (mother goddesses.)
 She is also one of the chief Yoginis, a group of 64 or 81 Tantric goddesses, who are attendants of the warrior goddess Durga.
 The name is a combination of Chanda and Munda, two monsters whom Chamunda killed.
 She is closely associated with Kali, another fierce aspect of Devi.